Goldman Sachs Group Inc Sells 25,000 Shares of ON24, Inc. (NYSE:ONTF) Stock

-ON24, Inc. (NYSE:ONTF – Get Rating) insider Goldman Sachs Group Inc sold 25,000 shares of the firm’s stock in a transaction dated Wednesday, March 2nd.
-The stock was sold at an average price of $13.39, for a total value of $334,750.00.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+ON24, Inc. (NYSE:ONTF – Get Rating) insider Goldman Sachs Group Inc sold 25,000 shares of the company’s stock in a transaction on Friday, March 4th.
+The shares were sold at an average price of $12.76, for a total value of $319,000.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.

 ON24, Inc provides a cloud-based digital experience platform that enables businesses to convert customer engagement into revenue through interactive webinar, virtual event, and multimedia content experiences worldwide.
 The company provides ON24 Experience products, such as ON24 Elite, a live and interactive webinar experience; ON24 Virtual Environment, a live and large scale virtual event experience; ON24 Engagement Hub, a rich multimedia content experience; and ON24 Target, a personalized and curated rich multimedia content experience, as well as solutions, including ON24 Intelligence, an analytics backbone that captures first-person data to power the insights, benchmarking, reporting, and artificial intelligence and machine learning engine; and ON24 Connect, an ecosystem of third-party application integrations.